 Each January, Pacific Swimming takes up to 32 swimmers to the Pacific Coast All-Star Meet to compete against teams from Oregon, Pacific Northwest, and Southern California.
 To be eligible, a swimmer must be between the ages of 11-14 and a current member of Pacific Swimming.

 The 2021 Pacific Coast All-Star meet has been cancelled.

 Pacific Swimming Zone Challenge

 Each March, all five zones (1N, 1S, 2, 3, 4) select up 64 swimmers, ages 14 & under, to compete in the PC Zone Challenge Meet.
-This year's meet will be held March 1, 2020, in Santa Clara, CA. To be eligible to participate in this meet a swimmer cannot have competed in either Western Zones, North American Challenge Cup, or Pacific Coast All-Stars.
-Applications are due in January.
-Please contact your Zone for more information.
+To be eligible to participate in this meet a swimmer cannot have competed in either Western Zones, North American Challenge Cup, or Pacific Coast All-Stars.
+The 2021 meet has been cancelled.